High Altitude Venus Operational Concept

-High Altitude Venus Operational Concept (HAVOC) is a set of crewed NASA mission concepts to the planet Venus.
+High Altitude Venus Operational Concept (HAVOC) was a proposed set of crewed NASA mission concepts to the planet Venus.
 All human portions of the missions would be conducted from lighter-than-air craft or from orbit.
+A similar concept, the "Floating Islands of Venus", was proposed by Soviet engineer and sci-fi writer Sergei Zhitomirsky in 1971.
+NASA never intended to seriously pursue HAVOC, instead using it as a development tool for analysis skills in young engineers.